Gepárd anti-materiel rifle

-The Gepárd anti-materiel rifles ("gepárd" meaning cheetah in Hungarian) are a family of Hungarian weapons manufactured by Sero International designed to destroy unarmored and lightly armored targets.
+The Gepárd anti-materiel rifles ("gepárd" meaning cheetah in Hungarian) are a family of Hungarian weapons manufactured by Sero International Kft. designed to destroy unarmored and lightly armored targets.
 These long-range large-caliber rifles have high accuracy and muzzle velocity.
-In 1987 the Hungarian People's Army sought to obtain a compact, mobile weapon that could damage lightly armored targets.
+In 1987, the Hungarian People's Army sought to obtain a compact, mobile weapon that could damage lightly armored targets.
 The project, led by Ferenc Földi (Institute of Military Technology of the Hungarian People's Army), culminated in the creation of the Gepárds.